 “It is said that Corey urged the executioners to increase the weight which was crushing him, that he told them it was of no use to expect him to yield, that there could be but one way of ending the matter, and that they might as well pile on the rocks.
 Calef says, that, as his body yielded to the pressure, his tongue protruded from his mouth, and an official forced it back with his cane.
 Some persons now living remember a popular superstition, lingering in the minds of some of the more ignorant class, that Corey’s ghost haunted the grounds where his barbarous deed was done; and that boys, as they sported in the vicinity, were in the habit of singing a ditty beginning thus: ‘More weight!
 More weight!
 Giles Corey cried!’”

 “…because he would not agree to be tried by the Special Court of Oyer and Terminer.
 His death was a protest – the most dramatic protest of all – against the methods of the court.”

-Four years after Corey’s death, Sheriff Corwin died suddenly of a heart attack at just 30 years old.
-The legend suggests that Corey not only cursed Corwin but every Salem sheriff since 1692.
-In the 1970s, after Salem Sheriff Robert E. Cahill was forced to retire early due to a stroke, heart attack and rare blood condition, he looked into the history of the sheriff’s office, as described in the book “Cursed in New England”:
+In 1981, after Essex County Sheriff Robert E. Cahill was forced to retire early due to a stroke, heart attack and rare blood condition, he looked into the history of the sheriff’s office, as described in the book Cursed in New England:

-“About 300 year later, in 1978, Robert Cahill – while in office – suffered a rare blood disease, a heart attack and a stroke.
+“About 300 years later, in 1978, Robert Cahill – while in office – suffered a rare blood disease, a heart attack and a stroke.
 Doctors could not find the cause of his afflictions.
 He was forced to retire as sheriff of Essex County and as Master and Keeper of the jail.
 Today he lives in Florida.
 Mr. Cahill notes that the sheriff before him also contracted a serious blood ailment while in office; it forced him to retire.
 He, in turn, had inherited the post from his father after the elder man died of a heart attack…while serving as sheriff.
 The previous sheriff had suffered heart problems as well.
 ‘So have all the others, as far back as I could trace,’ he says.
 ‘And the two men who have followed me have had an awful lot of [legal] trouble.’”

 Cahill believes that when the sheriff’s office was moved from Salem to the new prison in Middleton in 1991, it broke the curse and spared the future sheriffs.
 Since the move, no sheriffs have been diagnosed with any heart conditions or blood ailments.